TritonDataCenter/eng/docs/index.md

 ## Testing

-tl;dr: `make test` for dev environment tests. 'test/runtests' driver script for in-SDC systems tests (see boilerplate 'tools/runtests.in').
+tl;dr: `make test` for dev environment tests. 'test/runtests' driver script for in-Triton systems tests (see boilerplate 'tools/runtests.in').

 All repos **must** be tested by a comprehensive automated test suite and must be able to generate TAP output.
 (No particular node.js test framework is